Ray Stark: Movies with Barbra Streisand

-Although stage and film actress Anne Bancroft was the initial first choice to play Fanny Brice in Funny Girl, (the biopic production based on Stark's iconic mother in-law), Stark felt drawn to Barbra Streisand, an unknown singer and performer on the rise in New York City.
-After a long courtship with the then unknown, Stark and Jerome Robbins, (the production supervisor and director of the Broadway show) decided to cast her as their lead.
+Although stage and film actress Anne Bancroft was the initial choice to play Fanny Brice in Funny Girl (the biopic production based on Stark's iconic mother in-law), Stark felt drawn to Barbra Streisand, an unknown singer and performer on the rise in New York City.
+After a long courtship with the then unknown, Stark and Jerome Robbins (the production supervisor and director of the Broadway show) decided to cast her as their lead.

 After an arduous rehearsal period filled with revisions and rewrites, Funny Girl opened to rave reviews on Broadway and became a critical and commercial success.
 Stark had the smash hit he'd hoped for, and Streisand emerged as a full-fledged star.
-For both, it was the beginning of an often stormy relationship that would span four more motion pictures over the course of eleven years.
-Following the Broadway show, Stark formed Rastar Productions in order to finance the film version of Funny Girl due to foiled deals with Columbia and Paramount Pictures.
+For both, it was the beginning of an often stormy relationship that would span four more motion pictures for eleven years.
+Following the Broadway show, Stark formed Rastar Productions to finance the film version of Funny Girl due to foiled deals with Columbia and Paramount Pictures.
 After a year of difficult negotiations, Stark signed Streisand to Rastar Productions in a lengthy contract that bound Stark and Streisand to make four more films together: The Owl and the Pussycat (1970), The Way We Were starring Robert Redford, directed by Sydney Pollack (1973), For Pete’s Sake (1974), and Funny Lady (1975).